A Teenager Says Musk Offered Him $5,000 to Scrub Jet-Tracking Twitter

 The last message from Musk reads "Doesn't feel right to pay to shut this down."

-Sweeney told Protocol he has benefited from @ElonJet and other accounts.
+Sweeney told Protocol.com he has benefited from @ElonJet and other accounts.
 He has gained social media followers, learned how to code and got a part-time job at UberJets as an application developer.

 Musk is one of the world's richest men and one of the most recognizable.
 He even hosted Saturday Night Live last year.